 The specific risks and the suitability of this procedure for a given individual can be determined only at the time of consultation.
 Breast augmentation is a very safe procedure however; all surgical procedures carry some degree of risks.
 Minor complications that do not affect the outcome can occur occasionally; however major complications are unusual.
 Patient satisfaction is extremely high for this procedure.

-If you are interested in learning more about Breast Augmentation and how we can help you achieve the look you want, contact us today for your free consultation.
+If you are interested in learning more about our Georgia or Tennessee area Breast Augmentation Surgery and how we can help you achieve the look you want, contact us today for your free consultation.